MattJerson/MattJerson/README.md

 #### Programmer | Video Editor | Graphic Artist
 ![Programmer | Video Editor | Graphic Artist ](https://arturssmirnovs.github.io/github-profile-readme-generator/images/banner.png)

-I'm Matt Figueroa from the Philippines and I do Java Programming, Video Editing, and Editing Images.
-I am still learning Java so that I can be good at it.
+I'm Matt Figueroa from the Philippines and I do Programming, Video Editing, and Editing Images.
+I am still learning a lot of programming languages so that I can be good at it.
 I enjoy editing videos and images in Premiere Pro and Photoshop.

 Skills: Java / Adobe Premiere Pro / Adobe Photoshop / Adobe After Effects